mccredie/ledger/README.md

 The web client is all in a single file (discussed above) `./web.js`

 The command line is mostly implemented in `src/CommandLineInterface.js`, but the main entry point is `./cli`

 ## Toward Production

-So, you want to make this horizontally scalable so that it can work in production behind an auto-scaler, or even put it into AWS lambda.
+So, you want to make this horizontally scalable so that it can work in production behind a load balancer, or even put it into AWS lambda.
 This is what you need to do:

 1. Get a real database, and implement the *repos* to work with that database.
-This new implementation should pass the same unit tests though.
+The same unit tests that I wrote should be valid for another implemetation.
 2. Make it configurable.
 My preference is to use environment variables (see the 12 factor app).
 Currently the secret used for generating hmacs for the tokens is randomly generated every time the server starts.
-It should either be passed in, or somehow shared.
+This won't work for horizontally scaling, it will need to be generated once and passed in.
-3. We should either use JWTs instead of the dumb token scheme I came up with, or at least something that expires.
+3. We should either use JWTs instead of the simple token scheme I came up with, or at least use something that expires.
+There are plenty of options for handling sessions.

 Obviously there are a load of improvements to be made to the UI, but I won't get into those.
+Just know that I didn't do much in terms of translating errors to useful messages.